InfuseAI/primehub-site/docs/primehub-app-tutorial-mlflow.md

 </div>
 <br>

-This tutorial covers the basic usage flow to help you get started with MLflow in PrimeHub.
+This tutorial covers the basic flow to help you get started with MLflow in PrimeHub.

 ## Install MLflow
 First, you need to install it in the `Apps` tab.
 Please check the [Overview](primehub-app) section to learn how to install an App.
 In the installing process, you can change the `backend store` and `artifact store` environment variables.
 If you don't know the meaning of the environment variables, can just use the default values or check the [MLflow Official Doc](https://mlflow.org/docs/latest/tracking.html#mlflow-tracking-servers) and [Our Setting](primehub-app-builtin-mlflow) for more details.